How to eat like a Dutchie this holiday season

 How cosy does this look?
 Image: Freepik

-Christmas celebrations in the Netherlands are fairly similar to other western countries and traditions, even though it’s only recently become more commonly celebrated.
+Christmas celebrations in the Netherlands are fairly similar to those in other Western countries, though the traditions have only recently become more common.

 READ MORE | What happens during Christmas in the Netherlands?
 A guide to the winter holidays

 Christmas is celebrated two times in the Netherlands!
-Image: Freepik
+Image: Depositphotos

 Why not try some of these recipes for your own Christmas celebrations this year?